 The fastest way to grow a business is to significantly increase all job position descriptions and hiring criteria.

-Double the hiring criteria of higher education and trainings, higher level skills, experience and knowledge, and most importantly include ‘creativity’, ‘innovation’ and ‘out of the box thinking’.
+Double the hiring criteria with higher education and trainings, higher level skills, experience and knowledge; and most importantly include ‘creativity’, ‘innovation’ and ‘out of the box thinking’.

 By Michael Marshall, PhD, ‘The Business Doctor’

 Businesses and companies of all types and sizes seem to be struggling more, during these tough economic times.

 It amazes me how many businesses and companies are in a mindset rut of

 ‘same o’, ‘same o’.

 This ‘same o’, ‘same o’ will not help them survive in these challenging economic times.

 Often, they lack ‘creativity’, ‘out of the box thinking’ and ‘innovation’ in most critical business functions:

 3. Account relationships and value added partnering

 6. Expanding to meet more important needs of customers, clients and markets